 But, What Does It Mean to be a Non-Tech Startup?

-Just because a startup is bringing a consumer product or service to the market, it doesn’t mean it can’t leverage technology as its delivery mechanism.
+Just because a startup business is bringing a consumer product or service to the market, it doesn’t mean it can’t leverage technology as its delivery mechanism.

 Cases in point: Uber, Airbnb, Groupon and TaskRabbit.
 These are products that deliver a particular service.
 The technology was used as a delivery mechanism and to help them scale their business.